Resources

 The start of the school year is the ideal time to establish classroom routines.
 At the same time, teachers are expected to teach essential social studies skills that students will rely on throughout the year.
 Juggling these tasks, along with countless other demands, can be overwhelming.
-And with literacy rates dropping nationwide, educators are increasingly called on to reinforce literacy skills across subjects.
+And with literacy rates dropping nationwide, educators are increasingly called on to reinforce literacy and social studies skills across subjects.

-That’s where Britannica Expedition: Learn! comes in; ease into building literacy skills using our newest content spotlight, all about teaching students to analyze quotes.
+That’s where Britannica Expedition: Learn! comes in; ease into building literacy and social studies skills using our newest content spotlight, all about teaching students to analyze quotes.
 Quotes, while typically short, can be complicated.
 Analyzing quotes requires repeated practice and consistent application across various social studies topics.
 Explore how our experts use quotation analysis to kick off the Landmark Cases: Marbury, Tinker, Hazelwood lesson.

 Explore how our experts use the Landmark Cases: Marbury, Tinker, Hazelwood lesson to analyze primary sources through quotation analysis—just in time for back to school!